nomel/beaglebone/README.md

 Easily enable the led sysfs interface for header pins.

 ###### pru
-Scripts/tools related to pru development.
+Scripts, tools, and documentation related to pru (or PRUSS) development.